AnuragPawar-132/closed-birthday-4512/README.md

 <br/>
 <br/>

+## This website was originally inspired from <a href="https://himalayausa.com/">Himalayausa.com<a/> Our Team made Tremendus efforts and build this website within 5 consicutive days.
+We used React.js library for the UI part and used REDUX store for maintaing the states of the components.
+We used Heroku server  API for getting the Mock Data and used Versel to deploy.

 ## This is just a sneak peek of the project which we build during the Construct week of RCT211 at Masai School.
 <br/>
 <br/>